 The payload consists of three mutually perpendicular coils wrapped around a nonmagnetic sphere.
-Each coil will be in parallel to a resistor.
-Voltages read across the resistors will then be input into an Analog-to-Digital Converter (ADC) and those values will then be stored to a micro SD card via the Arduino Nano.
+Each coil is parallel to a resistor.
+Voltages read across the resistors are then input into an Analog-to-Digital Converter (ADC) and those values are then stored to a micro SD card via the Arduino Nano.
 Additionally, there will be an accelerometer which will be used to compare data.
 Another two channels of the ADC will accept input from a temperature sensor (for in-situ temperature readings), and a barometric sensor (for altitude comparisons).